dappforce/subsocial-web-app/README.md

 # SubSocial web UI by [DappForce](https://github.com/dappforce)

-SubSocial is a set of Substrate runtime modules (SRML) with UI that would allow anyone to launch their own decentralized censorship-resistant social network aka community.
-We are planning to follow a topology of Polkadot Network where every community will be running on its own Substrate chain and all these decentralized communities will be connected to our own Polkadot relay.
-This social networking relay could be connected to the official Polkadot Network.
+Subsocial is a set of Substrate pallets with web UI that allows anyone to launch their own decentralized censorship-resistant social network aka community.
+Every community can be a separate Substrate chain and connect with other communities via a Polkadot-based relay chain.

 You can think of this as decentralized versions of Reddit, Stack Exchange or Medium, where subreddits or communities of Stack Exchange or blogs on Medium run on their own chain.
-At the same time, users of these decentralized communities should be able to transfer or share their reputation, coins and other values from one community to another via Polkadot relay.
+At the same time, users of these decentralized communities should be able to share their reputation or transfer coins and other values from one community to another via Polkadot relay chain.

+To learn more about Subsocial, please visit [Subsocial Network](http://subsocial.network).

+## Video demo

 [![Subsocial demo #4, 2019-11-28](http://i3.ytimg.com/vi/pFGvlKpJdss/maxresdefault.jpg)](https://www.youtube.com/watch?v=pFGvlKpJdss)